 Also, be sure to check out our complete breakdown of Fight Club.

 We might as well get David Fincher out of the way, right?
 There are several Fincher movies we could choose from: Seven, Gone Girl, Panic Room, The Curious Case of Benjamin Button, The Social Network.
 All of these films are backed by Fincher’s signature murky and gloomy aesthetic that has made him one of the most revered filmmakers in Hollywood.

 But of all the movies Fincher has directed over the years, I actually think The Game—the Michael Douglas movie he made right before Fight Club—is the most similar (with Se7en being a close runner-up).
 The Game also features a protagonist who gets sucked into a wormhole of a plot that constantly folds onto itself and reveals new angles.
 It’s a movie that forces the protagonist into a detective role and keeps the viewer guessing up until the very last second.
 Sound familiar?
-(And yes, we chose to forgo The Machinist and American Psycho and other Christian Bale projects that seem a little too obvious.)

 If you’d like an explanation of what happens in The Game (because, much like Fight Club, it’s a tad confusing), then check out our analysis of the film.

 If there’s one thing we know for sure about Tyler Durden, it’s that he hates big business.
 The United States of America has preached capitalism for years as the foundation of its success.
 But this system has also created a great disparity in wealth between the top and the bottom—a wrong that Tyler seeks to right in the film.